Hill’s Science Diet Mature Adult Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

-When you consider the protein-boosting effects of the corn gluten meal and dried peas, this looks like the profile of a kibble containing a limited amount of meat.
+When you consider the protein-boosting effects of the corn gluten meal, flaxseed, and dried peas, this looks like the profile of a kibble containing only a limited amount of meat.

-Hill’s Science Diet Mature Adult dog food is a plant-based kibble using only a limited amount of chicken meal as its main source of animal protein, thus earning the brand 2 stars.
+Hill’s Science Diet Mature Adult is a plant-based dry dog food using only a limited amount of chicken meal as its main source of animal protein, thus earning the brand 2 stars.

 Those looking for a review of the rest of the kibbles in this line may wish to visit our review of Hill’s Science Diet Adult dry dog food.